Sheldonwl/palette-terraform/openstack-edge-agent-mode/README.md

-# OpenStack Terraform Configuration
+# OpenStack Edge Agent Mode

-This directory contains Terraform configurations for managing OpenStack resources.
+This directory contains Terraform configurations for deploying an Ubuntu VM on OpenStack with cloud-init configuration for SSH access.
+This setup is designed for agent-mode deployment where you need a basic Ubuntu VM with proper SSH access.

 ## Prerequisites